Make your classroom your laboratory! Participate in a R.I.S.E. Research Study.

 For our R.I.S.E. research studies, we aim to connect the dots between faculty development and student learning, test the utility of the R.I.S.E. framework, and validate particular pedagogical strategies.

-We will need faculty members to be involved both as research participants and as co-creators of knowledge to help us discover if and how changes to pedagogy impact student learning and student experiences.
-We envision this research project as a collaborative basis for exploring grant funding, scholarly presentation, and publication in this area.
+Faculty members that participated in R.I.S.E. research will be involved both as research participants and as co-creators of knowledge to help us discover if and how changes to pedagogy impact student learning and student experiences.
+This research project will be a collaborative basis for exploring grant funding, scholarly presentation, and publication in this area.